What is a mortgage rate?

 Fixed-rate mortgages

-If you have a fixed-rate mortgage, that means that the interest rate of your loan does not change.
+With a fixed-rate mortgage, the interest rate is set when you take out a loan and does not change.
 It remains the same for the entire life of the loan.

-Of the mortgages in the United States, 92% are fixed-rate loans.
-These loans are popular because they offer certainty.
+• No rate changes: These loans are popular because they offer certainty.
 You don’t have to worry about the rate rising and making your monthly payment unaffordable.
-They also let you lock in a low rate without having to worry about losing it later on.

 Adjustable-rate mortgages

-Generally, ARMs have an introductory period where the rate is fixed, then the rate adjusts on a regular schedule afterward.
-For example, a 5/1 ARM has a rate that is fixed for the first five years, then adjusts once per year after that.
+• Introductory and adjustable periods: For example, a 5/1 ARM has a rate that is fixed for the first 5 years, then adjusts once per year after that.

 Take the first step toward buying a house